Order Jamie's books online with Paypal or a credit card

 Questions that ask who did what are time-wasters, dull and not worthy of students' time.
 Mere gathering and cut-and-pasting is unacceptable.
 Such questions are simply stupid.

 The following checklist was designed to help teachers determine whether their research assignments are likely to produce surprise, awaken curiosity and challenge students at the highest possible levels.
 While some will seem self evident, each is explained at greater length below the checklist.
-Simply click on the folder to read the full explanation.
+Simply click on the to read the full explanation.

 Note: The above table first appeared in the article "The importance of surprise when conducting authentic research"